 The short answer is NO.

-It is important to acknowledge and appreciate volunteer hours and in-kind gifts because these contributions play a major role in the success of an organization.
+However, it IS important to acknowledge and appreciate volunteer hours and in-kind gifts because these contributions play a major role in the success of an organization.

-However, non-financial contributions can never take the place of a monetary gift for the following reasons:
+Non-financial contributions can never take the place of a monetary gift for the following reasons:

 - If board members won’t open their wallet, how can they possibly expect anyone else to?
 This is “leading by example” in its most basic form.